datares/website-astro/src/pages/join-us.md

 subtitle: Applications for ALL teams for Fall 2025 are now live!
 ---

-The application is linked [HERE](https://docs.google.com/forms/d/e/1FAIpQLScNtq1lRsCYWVepaKJ7sSJSU6srM0p4IklC1PA3MCKWUFWs4A/viewform)!
+The application for ALL TEAMS in fall 2025 is linked [HERE](https://docs.google.com/forms/d/e/1FAIpQLScNtq1lRsCYWVepaKJ7sSJSU6srM0p4IklC1PA3MCKWUFWs4A/viewform)!

 # Follow Us!